12Acorns/magma-forge-client-setup/README.md

 # magma-forge-client-setup

-Click on Code (greenbox) and select download zip
+Click on Code (greenbox) and select download zip.

+Once downloaded, unzip the file and click on the java installer first.
+Go through the install process.